Skip to main content

 Request a trial

-Frequently asked questions about the US election
+Frequently asked questions

 Even if Donald Trump imposed 10% across-the-board tariffs with no carve-outs for European allies, we suspect that the economic impact would be relatively small.
 The value added from goods exports to the US is equivalent to less than 2% of euro-zone GDP.
 And assuming that the tariff was imposed on all countries, the price elasticity of demand for euro-zone exports to the US would be relatively low.
 What’s more, it seems likely that an appreciation of the US dollar would limit any adverse impact.
 Similar arguments apply to the UK, where the likely exemption of services exports would be particularly important.
 (See here and here)

 China’s leadership prefers stability and its economy benefits hugely from the current global system of still largely-open trade.
-A second Trump term would bring uncertainty, turmoil, higher tariffs (probably) on Chinese goods and a global retreat (possibly) from free trade (see our thoughts on the impact of the tariffs here).
+A second Trump term will bring uncertainty, turmoil, higher tariffs (probably) on Chinese goods and a global retreat (possibly) from free trade (see our thoughts on the impact of the tariffs here).

 Trump speaking